bdrelling/PlotVapor/README.md

 This package only adds a small bridging layer that allows `Plot` to hook into `Vapor`, which keeps this library extremely lightweight.
 Usage of this library mirrors [LeafKit](https://github.com/vapor/leaf-kit)'s [LeafRender](https://github.com/vapor/leaf-kit/blob/main/Sources/LeafKit/LeafRenderer.swift) class for additional familiarity.

-> :warning: The code in this library has been provided as-is.
-It may lack the documentation, stability, and functionality necessary to support external use.
-While we work on improving this codebase, use this library at your own risk and please reach out if you have any questions or feedback.
+> :warning: The code in this library has been provided as-is and is intended primarily as a reference for educational purposes.
+It may lack the documentation, stability, and/or functionality necessary to support usage in production applications.
+As such, I _highly_ recommend simply copying files from this codebase directly rather than pulling it in as a dependency to avoid any breaking changes impacting your workflow.
+Feel free to open an issue/PR or reach out if you have any questions or feedback.

 **Before continuing, you should review the [Plot](https://github.com/JohnSundell/Plot) README and have a solid understanding of how the library works.**